slvnfchr/tribble/README.md

 Tribble is packaged with [Browsersync](https://www.browsersync.io).
 The _serve_ command launch a browsersync server with the built-in static server pointing to `folder` on port `number`.
-This command is intend to live preview web app's source file distribution and executed only preprocessor to aggregator plugins.
+This command is intend to live preview web app's source file distribution and executed only _preprocessor_ to _postprocessor_ plugins.
 The _source_ and _port_ parameters can be used to override the corresponding parameters specified in the _.tribblerc_ runtime configuration file.

 ```bash